Practical Nursing (Part-time studies)School of Nursing Diploma

 Notice to applicants:

-The Practical Nursing diploma program is currently undergoing major curriculum revision.
-Pending approval, the revised curriculum will be implemented starting September 2019.
-Please contact the program if you are taking or planning to take courses (APHY 162, APHY 262, SOCI 160, SOCI 260, or SOCI 261) prior to starting in the program.
+The Practical Nursing curriculum has recently been revised.
+The revised curriculum will be implemented in September 2019.
+Please contact the program if you are taking or planning to take courses (APHY 162, APHY 262, SOCI 160, SOCI 260, or SOCI 261) prior to starting the program.
 We would be pleased to discuss options with you, as some of these courses will not be delivered in the revised curriculum.
 The Practical Nursing program can be contacted at firstname.lastname@example.org.

 Licensed practical Nurses are a vital part of today's health care team - in acute hospital care, long-term care and in the community.
 They provide compassionate, professional nursing care to individuals throughout the human lifespan, infants to seniors.